paulina-grunwald/Web-developer-courses/Ruby/README.md

 - __p__ - short version of puts

+### 2.1 Punctuation in identifiers
+Punctuation characters may appear at the start and end of Ruby identifiers.

+$ -  global variable
+@ - instance variable
+? - As a helpful convention, methods that return Boolean values often have names that end with a question mark.
+! - Method names may end with an exclamation point to indicate that they should be used cautiously.
+=
 ### 2.1 Basic and useful methods:
 - __.length__ method in Ruby will return the length of the string (that is, the number of characters—letters, numbers, spaces, and symbols).